 Pawnee is subject to the risk of increases in interest rates as the credit facility used to fund the business operations has a variable interest rate component, while the yields on its equipment leases and loans are fixed.
 Pawnee seeks to mitigate that risk through the use of swap agreements that effectively convert floating rate debt to fixed rates.

 Pawnee's current funding agreement expires on July 24, 2016.
-Pawnee has successfully renewed its funding facility on numerous occasions.
+Pawnee has successfully renewed its funding facility on numerous occasions (although there can be no assurance that further renewals will be available).

 Dividends to Shareholders